laughingman7743/PyAthena/README.rst

 Quickly re-run queries
 ~~~~~~~~~~~~~~~~~~~~~~

 You can attempt to re-use the results from a previously run query to help save time and money in the cases where your underlying data isn't changing.
+Set the ``cache_size`` parameter of ``cursor.execute()`` to a number larger than 0 to enable cacheing.

 .. code:: python